-The Academy will ensure that adequate first aid cover is available at all times.
+Hardwick Primary School will ensure that adequate first aid cover is available at all times.
+The Head of School will review the number of trained first aiders in school on an annual basis and following staff changes and identify where there are additional training needs.
 The first aider role is key in emergency procedures - see section 3.5.
 However, a first aid certificate does not constitute appropriate training in the general day to day support of a pupil with a medical condition.